prestontw/bazel-rust-guided-experiment/book/stage-1-bazel-from-rules-rust-example/index.md

-Alright, we have a Rust project that somewhat represents a case that you might want to bazel-ify: we have a bunch of different languages all living in the same repository, and we are interested in caching our Rust build steps.
-Let's go through incorporating bazel into this project.
+Alright, we have a Rust project that somewhat represents a case that you might want to bazel-ify: we have a bunch of different languages all living in the same repository, and we are interested in caching our build steps.
+Let's go through incorporating bazel into the Rust parts of this project.
 Our goal for this stage will just be to get the project building with bazel---let's hold off on vendoring with bazel for a little later.
 We are all about those quick iteration times and getting feedback!